KankakeeCommunityCollege/tuition-and-aid/_tabs/status.md

 ### Refunds/Disbursements
 {: .typography__h3.links__offset}

 You can view your “anticipated” refund in [Student Self-Service](https://selfservice.kcc.edu/Student/Finance){: target="_blank" rel="noopener noreferrer"}, after signing in.
-You can check disbursement dates on the [Financial Aid Calendar](http://www.kcc.edu/future/paying/fedstateaid/Pages/default.aspx){: target="_blank" rel="noopener noreferrer"}.
+You can check disbursement dates on the Financial Aid Calendar, found on the [Financial Aid Forms tab](#financial-aid-forms) of this page.
 If award funds exceed KCC costs, a refund check will be issued to you.
 The date of financial aid disbursement is affected by enrollment in late-starting classes.